-Anya Victoria Delgado – Research & Development Coordinator
+Anya Victoria Delgado – LAC Region Program Director

 Anya Victoria Delgado holds an Law degree form Universidad Panamericana in Mexico, and an LL.M. degree from the University of Notre Dame in the United States.
 She was Snr.
 Protection Associate at the the UN High Commissioner for Refugees (UNHCR) and Project Assistant at the Office of the High Commissioner for Human Rights (OHCHR), both in Mexico City.
 She has been a fellow for the Rapporteurship on the Rights of Women of the Inter-American Commission of Human Rights; leading researcher in the Latin American and Caribbean region for the Due Diligence Project and coordinator of a project to develop a model to eliminate gender violence in indigenous communities, sponsored by the UN Trust Fund to Eliminate Violence against Women.
 She founded Lu´um Creadoras, with whom she developed and produced a documentary about Central American refugee women in Mexico called “Suelo Mirar al Cielo” (Borderless Sky).
 She is also an alumni of the Women’s Human Rights Education Institute and the VVLead Program sponsored by Vital Voices.

-Isabel Dávila is from Ecuador, where she attended law school for three years and worked as a paralegal, and now is a candidate for law school in Canada for 2017.
+Isabel Dávila is from Ecuador, where she attended law school for three years and worked as a paralegal, and now studies law at York University in Toronto.
 She has worked on cultivating a culture of non-violence, sensitization and environmental practices with the “Escuela de Líderes” since the age of 14.
-She also volunteered in France for a year at a small Montessori school where she dealt with learning problems in an educational environment.
 In 2015 she attended the Women’s Human Rights Education Institute for the WHRI Intensive Program.
-She participated as a researcher and translator with the WHRI research project on “good practices” for the UNWGDAW and joins the WHRI team as program assistant.
+She participated as a researcher and translator with the WHRI research project on “good practices” for the UNWGDAW.

 Sujata Thapa Bhattarai